 What Connect the Watts Does

 Connect the Watts collects data about current practices and obstacles in each stage of deployment, illuminates best practices, creates a space to share those lessons learned, and generates new best practices for dissemination and adoption.
-It also includes quarterly meetings for the entire ecosystem, during which EVgo and attendees generate and share tools and examples, plus additional birds of a feather discussions for specific topics.
+It also includes quarterly meetings for the entire ecosystem, during which EVgo and attendees generate and share tools and examples, plus additional discussions on specific industry topics.

 Why EVgo Is Positioned to Lead

-EVgo is the nation’s largest public fast charging network for electric vehicles, and is the first to be powered by 100% renewable energy.
-With over ten years of experience deploying charging stations across the county, we fully understand this process and the associated challenges and opportunities.
+EVgo is one of the nation’s largest public fast charging networks for electric vehicles, and is powered by 100% renewable energy.
+With over 10 years of experience deploying charging stations across the county, we fully understand this process and the associated challenges and opportunities.
 As such, EVgo is uniquely positioned to lead this effort to encourage and enable our fellow charging infrastructure stakeholders to generate and share important insights that will streamline and speed up charger deployment, and to share our expertise on EV charging processes to that end.